dkvz/dkvz-blog-backend/README.md

 - [ ] Can we use web::FormConfig to limit the size of form POST requests?
 - [ ] It would make sense for the rate limiter to be a "guard".
 - [ ] Try to see a database error on purpose, not sure if it even works.
+- [ ] DB errors should be their own custom error type so that I could very easily have a From trait for app::error::Error to convert them into that.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
 - [ ] Try reorganizing the giant closure that is in StatsService::open.
 We could open the iploc and pseudonymizer inside of a function given to spawn() and have the loop happen after that.
 - [ ] What happens if you request a negative article ID?